 In figure 1B we can see the normalized efficiency.
 It means the quantity of years that we can simulate with a given number of computational hours in relation to the quantity of years that we can simulate with the reference execution using a single node (16-cores).
-We can observe an efficiency drop and with 128-cores, the efficiency is under 50%, and with the configuration with maximum throughput (256 cores) the efficiency is about 27%.
+We can observe an efficiency drop and, when the model reaches the maximum throughput (128-cores), the efficiency is under 50%.